Paddy Nyunkuny Bedford: Death and legacy

 Bedford died on 14 July 2007.

 His art remains among Australia's most collectible, and has decorated aircraft as part of Qantas' Indigenous Flying Art series.

 Collections and exhibitions

 Bedford was one of eight Australian artists selected for an architectural commission for the Musée du quai Branly, Paris, which opened in 2006.
 Their work adorns the roof and ceilings of one of its buildings.

 In addition to a number of solo exhibitions, his work was included in major group exhibitions such as Blood on the spinifex at the Ian Potter Museum of Art (2002–2003) and True Stories at the Art Gallery of New South Wales (2003).
 A major retrospective exhibition of his work at the Museum of Contemporary Art Australia was curated by Russell Storer in 2007.

-His work is represented in numerous major Australian and international collections, including the National Gallery of Australia, National Gallery of Victoria, Art Gallery of New South Wales and the Musée du quai Branly.
+His work is represented in numerous major Australian and international collections, including the National Gallery of Australia, National Gallery of Victoria, Art Gallery of New South Wales, Art Gallery of Western Australia and the Musée du quai Branly.